FGM perceived as a religious practice by the practicing communities

 How can this be explained?

-FGM is often wrongly associated with the sexual purity of women: control of their sexual desire, virginity before marriage and fidelity afterwards.
+FGM is often wrongly associated with the sexual purity of women: control of their sexual desire, virginity before wedlock and fidelity once married.
 However, since purity is highly valued in religious texts and ideologies (among Christians and Muslims in particular), FGM is perceived as a way of complying with the religious requirements of morality and chastity.
-(3)
+(Lethome Asmani I, Sheikh Abdi M., 2008)

-Regarding the link established between FGM and Islam, it was thought (3) that the use of the Islamic term “sunnah” to refer to the practice reinforced the misinterpretation of FGM as a practice recommended by Islam.
-Similarly, the term “khitaan” (“circumcision” in Arabic) may be understood by some as referring to both male and female circumcision, while others believe that “khitaan” refers only to the male operation.
-Finally, FGM is also erroneously associated with the idea of “cleanliness”, allowing the practice of tohara (a ritual of ablutions allowing prayer) (3).
+Regarding the link established between FGM and Islam, the use of the Islamic term “sunna” to refer to the practice reinforces the misinterpretation of FGM as a practice recommended by Islam (Lethome Asmani I, Sheikh Abdi M.,2008).
+Similarly, the term “khitaan (“circumcision” in Arabic) may be understood by some as referring to both male and female circumcision, while others believe that “khitaan” refers only to the male operation.
+Finally, FGM is also erroneously associated with the idea of “cleanliness”, allowing the practice of tohara (a ritual of ablutions which allow one to pray) (Lethome Asmani I, Sheikh Abdi M., 2008).

-According to Abdelwahab Bouhdiba, if FGM can be experienced as a religious practice, it is also mainly because it contributes to the creation of a collective Muslim identity, much more than an individual one (5).
+According to Abdelwahab Bouhdiba, if FGM is experienced as a religious practice, it is mainly because it contributes to the creation of a collective Muslim identity, far more than to an individual one (Hayford S, Trinitapoli J, 2011 ).
 In other words, the practice is a sign of belonging to a community and helps to strengthen its cohesion.
-Collective meanings prevail here over the sacred aspect, which is thus only secondary.
-(4)
+Collective meaning prevails here over the sacred aspect, which is thus only secondary.
+(Bouhdiba A., 1975)

-In Guinea, for example, 64% of women believe that the primary “interest” of FGM is social acceptance, while only 32% put the respect of a religious obligation at the forefront (1).
+In Guinea for example, 64% of women believe that the primary point of FGM is social acceptance, while only 32% put the respect of a religious obligation at the forefront (UNICEF, 2013).

-“Excision (…) is more a practice of Muslims than a practice of Islam” Abdelwahab Bouhdiba (4)
+“FGM (…) is more a practice by Muslims than a practice of Islam” Abdelwahab Bouhdiba (Bouhdiba A., 1975)

 Examples from the members